fglock/Perlito/README.md

-"Perlito" Perl programming language compiler
+"Perlito5" Perl to Java compiler and Perl to JavaScript compiler
 =======================

 This is Perlito, a compiler collection that implements Perl 5 and Perl 6 programming languages.